jordanmoore/jordanmoore.github.io/_posts/2019-04-13-idea-friction.md

 ---

-*The time between idea cogitation in the mind to manifestation in a sharable form.*
+<span class="small-caps">Noun</span> *The time between idea cogitation in the mind to manifestation in a sharable form.*

 One of the biggest challenges in any creative endeavour is manifesting ideas as close to the speed they form in the mind as possible.
 Ideas tend to have a half-life in that the longer we hold on to them without expressing or capturing them, the more fragmented they become from the original concept.